EDIpack: A parallel exact diagonalization package for quantum impurity problems: Introduction

-In this work we present a detailed implementation of a parallel ED algorithm to solve generic quantum impurity problems, including multi-orbital character as well as electron-phonon coupling.
-This parallel algorithm can be easily adapted to other electronic systems on a lattice.
-We show that under very general conditions a nearly linear scaling of the algorithm with the number of processors can be achieved, making it possible to solve large systems in a relatively short time and with a moderate distributed memory use.
-The key step of the ED algorithm is the organization of the Hilbert space and the construction of a suitable basis of electronic configurations~\cite{Lin1993CIP,Sharma2015CPC}.
-In such a basis the Hamiltonian is represented by an exponentially large matrix which makes it impossible to store it, let alone to diagonalize it.
-The Hamiltonian has however a sparse nature, i.e. a largely reduced number of finite entries with respect to the total.
-This allows to reduce the memory footprint and to exploit powerful algorithms designed to obtain the sparse matrices spectra~\cite{Lanczos1950JRNBSB,ARNOLDI1951QOAM,A.Krylov1931BDLDSDL,Polizzi2009PRB,Sharma2015CPC}.
+Exploiting the product structure of the Hamiltonian and its sparse nature, i.e. a largely reduced number of finite entries with respect to the total, allows to reduce the memory footprint as well as to employ powerful algorithms designed to access part of the spectrum~\cite{Lanczos1950JRNBSB,ARNOLDI1951QOAM,A.Krylov1931BDLDSDL,Polizzi2009PRB,Sharma2015CPC}.
 Such methods generally rely on linear operations, like the matrix-vector products, which in turn constitute the largest portion of the computational time.
 A generic and efficient optimization of these operations is then critical to reduce the computational effort.
-Here we discuss how to organize the Hilbert space basis in presence of multiple conserved quantum numbers and how to profit of this within matrix-vector operations so to avoid inter-processor communication congestion and unlock favorable scaling.
+Here we discuss in details the distributed memory MPI algorithms to perform the required matrix-vector operations.
+We highlight the bottlenecks created by inter-processor communication congestion in a parallel setup and we show how to unlock a favorable scaling by extending to the multi-orbital and electron-phonon coupled cases the algorithm originally proposed in Ref.\onlinecite{Dolfen2006}.

+In particular, we show that under very general conditions the scaling of the ED algorithm is (sub-)linear in the number of processors, making it possible to solve large systems in a relatively short time and with a moderate distributed memory use.
+We investigate the effects of multi-orbital interaction on the performances of the parallel algorithms.
+While nearly optimal scaling can be achieved including only density-density interaction terms~\cite{Georges2013ACMP}, the use of a fully symmetric Kanamori interaction~\cite{Georges2013ACMP} slightly spoils the scalability of the ED algorithm as a consequence of unavoidable parallel communication blockage.
+Finally, we highlight that the inclusion of electron-phonon coupling leads to a linear increase of the total execution time, i.e. it reduces by a suitable constant factor the favorable parallel scaling.